dwyl/process-handbook/README.md

 + **Invoice** the client (*ASAP*)

 #### Step 1
-Ensure that you're holding your sprint review/demo somewhere where you and everyone involved has good access to a screen displaying your milestone / issues on github.
+Ensure that you're holding your sprint review/demo somewhere where you and everyone involved has good access to a screen displaying your milestone / issues on GitHub.
-Unless you are *constantly* referring to the project board (*in our case the github issues list*) it's *very* easy for people to get side-tracked.
+Unless you are *constantly* referring to the project board (*in our case the GitHub issues list*) it's *very* easy for people to get side-tracked.
 We/You need to ***constantly re-enforce*** the team looking at the project management ***system*** to ensure it gets used appropriately, otherwise chaos ensues rapidly...

 #### Step 2
 This part of the process will be repeated for each of the stories listed under the sprint milestone.
 Start with one story.
 For each story you have a couple of possible actions to take: